jloughry/CV/README.md

     ps2pdf -dPDFSETTINGS=/prepress $(ps_file)
     chmod a-x,a+r $(pdf_file)

-It makes the PDF file bigger, and seems to make TeX fonts lighter in weight, and hyperlinks in the PDF file disappear, but the resulting PDF file will have all fonts embedded.
+It makes the PDF file bigger, and seems to make TeX fonts lighter in weight visually, and hyperlinks in the PDF file disappear, but the resulting PDF file will have all fonts embedded.
+It breaks the metadata that I like to insert in PDF files: author, title, key words, et cetera.
 Interestingly, the names of fonts are lost; when viewed in 'Properties' in Adobe Acrobat Reader, the fonts in the PDF file have names like 'T3Font_154' (Type 3) instead of 'CMBX12' (Type 1).

+It seems impossible to turn off *all* the PDF security options; 'document assembly' is always disallowed, although I wonder how many PDF display and manipulate programmes actually follow it, like Mac OS X *preview* for example, because I've never had problems inserting pages into PDF files because of it.

+Not recommended to use it for those reasons.
+There is no point putting visible hyperlinks in the PDF file only to disable them.

 ### Machine-Readable Formatting